-A crossword puzzle enthusiast - Christopher began his dance training under the instruction of his mother on Long Island, New York & later continued his dance studies at Indiana University with famed ballerina Violette Verdy.
+A crossword puzzle enthusiast & fellow founder of Capital Dance Project - Christopher began his dance training under the instruction of his mother on Long Island, New York & later continued his dance studies at Indiana University with famed ballerina Violette Verdy.
 After graduating magna cum laude with a degree in Ballet & Comparative Literature, Christopher moved to Virginia to start his professional career with The Richmond Ballet, before heading west to join the Sacramento Ballet.
-Some of his most memorable performances have been in George Balanchine’s Mozartiana (The Gigue), The Four Temperaments (Melancholic), Tarantella, Stars & Stripes (El Capitan); Ron Cunningham’s Carmina Burana (Red Male/ Blue Male), Trey McIntyre’s Second Before the Ground, Ma Cong’s Blood Rush & as Basilio in Don Quixote, Act I. He has choreographed for Sacramento Ballet’s ‘Beer & Ballet’ program & for the company’s affiliated Youth Ensemble - as well as for the inaugural performance of Capital Dance Project.
+Some of his most memorable performances have been in Amy Seiwert’s It’s Not A Cry, George Balanchine’s Mozartiana (The Gigue), The Four Temperaments (Melancholic), Tarantella, Stars & Stripes (El Capitan); Ron Cunningham’s Carmina Burana (Red Male/ Blue Male), Trey McIntyre’s Second Before the Ground, Ma Cong’s Blood Rush & as Basilio in Don Quixote, Act I. He has choreographed for Sacramento Ballet’s ‘Beer & Ballet’ program & for the company’s affiliated Youth Ensemble - as well as for Capital Dance Project’s annual performances, most recently collaborating with Kevin Zee & Davide Stone for their 2016 CDP creation Desiderata.
 As the development specialist of Sacramento Ballet’s Outreach Department he has created several youth programs targeting character development & arts advocacy.
-After performances he loves to catch dinner at Cafeteria, grab a drink at Tank House or just go home to his beloved cat: Lili.
+After performances, he loves to catch dinner at Lucca, grab drinks at Golden Bear or just go home to his beloved cats: Lili & Violette.